taggedzi/exapunks/notes/tricks.md

 COPY X F
 ```
 This can be done using **both the upper and lower bounds**.
 It could even be made smaller by outputting the SUBI directly to F if you didn't need the value stored in X after the snippet.

+### Avoid DROP and HALT

+When trying to shave off cycles and size DROP and HALT are waisteful unless they are absolutely needed.
+When a EXA runs out of viable instructions it will automatically drop any files and self destruct.
+There are times that a DROP or HALT are required, but only use them when you must!